 Types of Emails Restaurants Can Send

-Different emails serve different purposes, and mixing up your content keeps your audience interested.
-Here are the most effective email types for restaurants.
+Different emails serve different purposes and mixing up your content keeps your audience interested.

 1. Newsletter

-A regular email newsletter keeps your restaurant top-of-mind by sharing exciting updates, upcoming events, and behind-the-scenes content.
 This could include chef spotlights, new menu items, or even community involvement stories to help customers feel more connected to your brand.

 2. Promotions and Discounts

 Special offers drive customer action.
 Send out exclusive deals like “15% off your next online order,” happy hour discounts, or limited-time promotions on popular menu items.
-Here is an example of a promo email ChowNow sends to diners as part of Automated Email Marketing.

-3. Seasonal Menus & Event Announcements
+3. Seasonal Menu Updates & Event Announcements

-If you roll out seasonal dishes, holiday specials, or themed dining experiences, let your audience know in advance.
 For example, a “Christmas Sweater Party” email informs guests of the event while also encouraging them to make a reservation.

 4. Loyalty Program Updates

-Customers love rewards, but they need reminders to take advantage of them.
-Use email to notify customers of points earned, upcoming redemption opportunities, and exclusive loyalty perks.
-For example, this is an example of a ChowNow Rewards Program email notifying a customer that they’ve earned enough stickers to receive 15% off their next order of $15 or more.
+For example, this is a ChowNow Rewards Program email notifying a customer that they’ve earned enough stickers to receive 15% off their next order of $15 or more.

 5. Post-Purchase Thank-You Emails

-A simple thank-you email after a visit or online order reinforces a positive experience.
-Below is an example of a thank-you email that expresses appreciation and gives an order summary so customers are confident their order is correct.
+Below is an example of this and gives an order summary so customers are confident their order is correct.

 6. Order Confirmation Emails

 If your restaurant offers online ordering, confirmation emails are essential.
 These reassure customers that their order has been received and provide details like estimated pickup or delivery time.
-This is an example of a confirmation email with clear order details and a friendly reminder to reach out if they need help.

 7. Bringback emails